SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 1. In your SAP Business Technology Platform Cockpit, open your global account and choose *Systems*.

-2. In the Systems panel, choose *Register System*.
+2. In the Systems Landscape, choose *Add System*.

  ![Register System](./images/setup1.png)